kubernetes/kops/docs/single-to-multi-master.md

 kops validate cluster --wait 10m
 ```

-While rotating the original master is not strictly necessary, kops will say it needs updating because of the configuration change.
+While rotating the original master is not strictly necessary, kOps will say it needs updating because of the configuration change.

 ```
 kops rolling-update cluster --yes